navikt/opendistro-elasticsearch/README.md

 # opendistro-elasticsearch

+THIS IS DEPRECATED, and is replaced by [opensearch](https://github.com/navikt/pam-opensearch)

 Helm chart for Open Distro For Elasticsearch (ODFE), the community-driven, 100% open source distribution of Elasticsearch with advanced security, alerting, deep performance analysis, and more.
 ODFE is supported by Amazon Web Services.

 The chart has been tested to work for docker-desktop and Google Cloud Platform with Istio enabled in production.